FarronF/limerick-council-meetings/meetings/2016/11/21-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 17th October 2016.md

 its intention to declare the road at Steamboat Quay to be a public road.
 The

-public have until the 14th October, 2016 to make a submission on the proposed--- 5
+public have until the 14th October, 2016 to make a submission on the proposed
+---
+5

 taking in charge.
 Once the public display period has expired a report will be